qlands/FormShare/README.md

 ### Performance, concurrency, and parallelism

 Though FormShare with the default settings can handle a load that would fit most organizations, it can be configured to handle any load.
-FormShare has been tested, using [JMeter](https://jmeter.apache.org/), under extreme traffic (1000 parallel submissions ) in an eight years old laptop with 16 GB of RAM and an [i7-4712HQ](https://www.intel.com/content/www/us/en/products/sku/78932/intel-core-i74712hq-processor-6m-cache-up-to-3-30-ghz/specifications.html).
+FormShare has been tested, using [JMeter](https://jmeter.apache.org/), under extreme traffic (100 parallel submissions loading 50,000 submissions).

 - Each submission is transactional.
 This means that a submission is either processed completely or thoroughly discarded for ODK Collect to re-send it.
-- Under extreme traffic,  FormShare can store a complex survey like [RHoMIS](https://www.rhomis.org/) at 18 submissions per second with zero failures.
+- Under extreme traffic,  FormShare can store 50,000 submissions of a complex survey like [RHoMIS](https://www.rhomis.org/) in 11 minutes.
+This is around 75 submissions per second or storing one full RHoMIS survey relationally, query-able and indexed in 0.0132 seconds.
 - Data exports support concurrent processing.
 A survey like RHoMIS with 100,000 submissions and millions of rows would take less than a minute to export to JSON or CSV.
 - The performance of the user interface or the data cleaning interface is not affected by the number of submissions.
+With FormShare you can have 1,000,000 submissions with GPS points and it will not delay that user interface.

 ### Extensibility and others